Cruwys Morchard

 Cruwys Morchard /ˌkruːz ˈmɔrtʃɑrd/ is an ecclesiastical and civil parish in the Mid Devon district of the county of Devon in England.
 It is located about four to five miles west of Tiverton along the road to Witheridge.
 The parish covers about 5765 acre of land, and comprises a number of scattered houses and farms, and three small hamlets, Pennymoor, Way Village and Nomansland.
 The church and the manor house are in the centre of the parish.
 The population at the time of the 2000 census was 461.
 The parish takes its name from the Cruwys family who have been Lords of the Manor here since the reign of King John (1199–1216).

+Etymology

+The name Morchard is first attested in the Domesday Book of 1086, in the forms Morchet, Morceth, and Morcet.
+It is derived from the Common Brittonic words mǭr ("big") and cę̃d ("wood") (corresponding to modern Welsh mawr coed; thus it once meant "large wood".
+The affix of Cruwys, first attested as part of the place-name between 1257 and 1280, is from the settlement's possession by the de Crues family, who held the manor there in the thirteenth century, and to distinguish the settlement from the nearby Morchard Bishop.

 History

-The name Morchard means the great wood or forest from the Celtic: mǭr cę̃d, Modern Welsh: mawr coed.
-The manorial affix is from the de Crues family who held the manor here in the 13th century.

-The manor of Morceth is mentioned twice in the Domesday book of 1086, with part being held in-chief by William Cheever, the 35th of his 46 Devonshire holdings, and part being held in-chief by Geoffrey de Montbray, Bishop of Coutances, the 73rd of his 99 Devonshire holdings.
+The manor of Morceth is mentioned twice in the Domesday Book of 1086, with part being held in-chief by William Cheever, the 35th of his 46 Devonshire holdings, and part being held in-chief by Geoffrey de Montbray, Bishop of Coutances, the 73rd of his 99 Devonshire holdings.
 William Cheever's lands later formed the feudal barony of Bradninch from which Cruwys Morchard was later held by the Cruwys family.